shakiyam/vagrant-oracle-database-23c-free/README.md

 Download
 --------

-Download [Oracle Database 23c Free](https://www.oracle.com/database/technologies/free-downloads.html).
-Then place downloaded file in the same directory as the Vagrantfile.
+Download [Oracle Database 23c Free](https://www.oracle.com/database/technologies/free-downloads.html) and place downloaded file in the same directory as the Vagrantfile.

 * oracle-database-free-23c-1.0-1.el8.x86_64.rpm

 Configuration
 -------------

-Copy the file `dotenv.sample` to a file named `.env` and rewrite the contents as needed.
+Copy the `dotenv.sample` file to a new file named `.env` and modify the contents as needed.

 ```shell
 # SYS, SYSTEM and PDBADMIN password